tomjoht/documentation-theme-jekyll/pages/getting_started.md

 Because you may be creating multiple outputs from the same source files, I separate out the homepage and footer.
 For your homepage, put `id: homepage` in the frontmatter a page (make sure only one page in the project has it -- exclude any others).
 The footer is pulled in through the `id: footer` in the frontmatter.

+## Search

+The search is configured through the search.json file.
+If you want to exclude a page from search add `search: exclude` in the frontmatter.

 ## Questions